mixmarvel/mixmarvel.github.io/_posts/2020-07-18-The MixMarvel Team Decides to Continue Holding Part of their Team Rewards.md

 ---
 layout: post
-title: The MixMarvel Team Decides to Continue Holding Part of their Team Rewards
+title: The Foundation appreciate that MixMarvel team decide to keep on locking the reward token for the development of whole community！
 subtitle: Administration

 ---